 Showing You Care

-Start a hugging routine with your child to show him you care.
+Start a hugging routine with your child to show them you care.

 Watch the video together and point out that Rosita is a good hugger.
 Explain that hugs can make even the hardest days just a little bit easier!
 Start a hugging routine: each morning and at bedtime, repeat this rhyme: